NicolaRFranco/dlroms/README.md

 This library was written, and is currently maintained, by **Nicola Rares Franco**, **Ph.D.**, MOX, Politecnico di Milano.
 For a tensorflow alternative, we recommend the repositories by [Stefania Fresca, Ph.D](https://github.com/stefaniafresca).

+NB: if you are using this repository for your own research, please cite as

+     Franco, N. R. (2024).
+NicolaRFranco/dlroms: First release (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.13254758

 ## DL-ROMs in a nutshell

 Deep learning based reduced order models are efficient model surrogates that can emulate the accuracy of classical numerical solvers (hereby referred to as FOM: Full Order Models) by learning from high-quality simulations.
 For instance, let $\boldsymbol{\mu}\to u$ represent the action of a FOM solver, which, given a parameter instance $\boldsymbol{\mu}\in\mathbb{R}^{p}$ returns the corresponding PDE solution $u\in\mathbb{R}^{N_{h}}$, here represented by means of a suitable dof vector.
 Then, the construction of a DL-ROM can be sketched as: